 - Guidance and connection to local, regional, and state-wide child health and child care partners focusing on current health and safety priorities.

-- Training, ongoing professional support, and coaching to support Child Care Health Consultants (CCHCs) maintain professional competency.
+- Training, ongoing professional support, and coaching to support CCHCs maintain professional competency.

 The NC Resource Center was established in 1995 by the NC Division of Public Health as a collaborative effort with the Division of Child Development and Early Education, the North Carolina Partnership for Children/Smart Start, and University of North Carolina at Chapel Hill (UNC).
 The NC Resource Center was created in response to the national Healthy Child Care America campaign’s goal to promote healthy and safe environments in child care.
 National leaders in the child care community also developed a Blueprint for Action: 10 Steps That Communities Can Take to Help Families Care for Their Children which included, Step 9: Use Child Care Health Consultants to help develop and maintain healthy child care.
 This directive led to additional support and child care health consultation in North Carolina launched.

-Starting in 1995, the NC Resource Center implemented the following:
+Starting in 1995, the NC Resource Center implements the following:

-- Early Childhood Research: The UNC Chapel Hill, Gillings School of Global Public Health, under a contract with the Division of Child Development, through its Quality Enhancement Project for Infants and Toddlers tracked and analyzed the activities of Child Care Health Consultants (CCHCs).
+- Early Childhood Research: The UNC Chapel Hill, Gillings School of Global Public Health, under a contract with the Division of Child Development, through its Quality Enhancement Project for Infants and Toddlers tracks and analyzes the activities of Child Care Health Consultants (CCHCs).